 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

 Ah, Motherhood.
 For most of us, parenthood is the best thing ever and it’s a life filled with love and admiration.
 But not all days are sunshine and butterflies and it’s easy to get lost in the quagmire of diapers, spills and play dates.
-Instead of letting guilt, exhaustion and even resentment take over our lives, here’s some steps all moms can take to keep “awesome” in the forefront of their Season of Parenthood efforts.
+Instead of letting guilt, exhaustion and even resentment take over our lives, here are some steps all moms can take to keep “awesome” at the forefront of their Season of Parenthood efforts.

 1) Simplify Your life – Ever heard of the K.I.S.S theory (Keep It Simple Silly)?
 That is more than just a cutesy acronym.
 Fine tune process and stick with the things you know work well for you.
 Write a list of “Things To Do Today” and keep it handy.
 As a bonus, you get the enjoyment of the empowered feeling as you check things off your list.
 Meal plan a week in advance whenever possible to encourage healthy eating and discourage, “ok, let’s just have a pizza again tonight.”
 Keep a paper calendar handy at all times and in key places.
 This relieves you of the mental drain of trying to remember everything that you need or want to do each day.